walterhiggins/blog/posts/Svbtle.md

 > A couple of months ago, after being irritated by the complexity and
 > uninspiring nature of most blogging platforms, I decided to build my own
 > solution to power dcurt.is.
 It is codenamed Svbtle.
 The first
-> interface I built just contained a simple list of articles with a &#147;new
+> interface I built just contained a simple list of articles with a "new
-> post&#148; form, like almost every other blogging management system ever
+> post" form, like almost every other blogging management system ever
 > created, but it has slowly evolved into something that has hugely
 > improved the quality of my thinking and writing.
 > -- [Codename: Svbtle by Dustin Curtis][1]